janmanfai/cypress-cheat-sheet/README.md

 };
 ```

-After that define all possible configurations and save them.
+After that you need to define possible configurations.

 ```javascript
 // cypress/config/stages/develop.json